-The Consumer, Trader and Tenancy Tribunal (CTTT) can decide whether you are a tenant or a boarder/lodger:
+The NSW Civil and Administrative Tribunal (NCAT) can decide whether you are a tenant or a boarder/lodger:

-If the CTTT decides it has jurisdiction to handle the matter then you are a tenant.
+If the Tribunal decides that it has the power to handle the matter under the Residential Tenancies Act 2010 then you are a tenant.
 If not, you may be a boarder/lodger.

-Contact your local Tenants Advice and Advocacy Service (TAAS) for advice.
+Contact your local Tenants’ Advice and Advocacy Service for advice.